Italy PM says euro bonds only possible after other steps

-HELSINKI Italian Prime Minister Mario Monti said the country backed euro zone bonds, but recognized such a step would only be possible accompanied by other measures in support of a European fiscal union.
+HELSINKI Italian Prime Minister Mario Monti said the country backed euro zone bonds, but recognised such a step would only be possible accompanied by other measures in support of a European fiscal union.

-Asked about the possibility of joint debt issuance, which some see as a way to solve Europe's lengthy financial crisis but which Germany opposes, Monti said: "I stress again that Italy is strongly in favor of euro bonds.
-At the same time the Italian government realizes that the step can be taken only when other steps have been taken."
+Asked about the possibility of joint debt issuance, which some see as a way to solve Europe's lengthy financial crisis but which Germany opposes, Monti said: "I stress again that Italy is strongly in favour of euro bonds.
+At the same time the Italian government realises that the step can be taken only when other steps have been taken."

 Monti was visiting Finland as part of a campaign for concerted action by euro zone governments and the ECB to help bring down borrowing costs for Italy and Spain.